hetznercloud/cli/docs/reference/manual/hcloud_storage-box_create.md

   -o, --output stringArray          output options: json|yaml
-      --password string             The password that will be set for this Storage Box (required) --reachable-externally        Whether the Storage Box should be accessible from outside the Hetzner network --ssh-key stringArray         SSH public keys in OpenSSH format or as the ID or name of an existing SSH key which are injected into the Storage Box
-      --type string                 Storage Box Type (ID or name) (required)
+      --password string             The password that will be set for this Storage Box (required) --reachable-externally        Whether the Storage Box should be accessible from outside the Hetzner network --ssh-key stringArray         SSH public keys in OpenSSH format or as the ID or name of an existing SSH key --type string                 Storage Box Type (ID or name) (required)
 ```